daisybio/circRNA-sponging/README.md

 ```
   --transcriptome "path/to/transcriptome"
 ```
-Other reference files are supported through iGenomes and automatically downloaded (see conf/igenomes.config for details).
+Other reference files are supported through iGenomes and automatically downloaded (see conf/igenomes.config for details) (https://emea.support.illumina.com/sequencing/sequencing_software/igenome.html).
 These files can also be given manually by the user with these parameters:
 ```
   --bed12
   --fasta